anngineery/nand2tetris/README.md

    - But what if I am using an A instruction with "out-of-scope" memory address?
 No worries, because the opcode for A instruction (the MSB) is 0.
 - `outM` and `writeM` outputs are combinatorial, `addressM` and `PC` outputs are clocked

-## Week 7
+## Week 7 + 8
-Project: Building a VM translator (part 1 - only handles arithmetic and memory segment access operations)
+Project: Building a VM translator (part 1 - only handles arithmetic and memory segment access operations, part 2 - add branching and subroutine calling to Week 7's version)

 ### High-level Langauges
 - We program in languages like Java, Python, etc. **How does a computer know how to execute these programs?**